What Is The Value Of Y 130

 3. Quadratic Equations and Beyond: Exploring Higher-Order Equations

 Linear equations are not the only source of solutions for y.
 Quadratic equations, represented by the general form ax² + bx + c = 0, can also lead to solutions where y takes on specific values, including 130.
-However, these scenarios are typically more complex.
-A quadratic equation in y might look like this:
+Even so, these scenarios are typically more complex.

 y² - 260y + 16900 = 0